domRiddle/ASF/_Crowdin-bugs.md

 > Here is escaped star symbol: \* this text should not be in italic \*

+This works, but if we additionally put escaped star in a quote, it's rendered incorrectly:

+> Here is escaped star symbol within quotes: "\*" this text should not be in italic "\*"

 # Lists bug

 Below is a mixed list with number-ordered entries and unordered ones.